umdaaron/377_Project/README.md

 │-- docs/                 # Documentation
 └-- README.md             # Project Overview & Developer Manual
 └-- REQS.md             # Project Requirements Implementation
+└-- PROOF_REQS..md      # Proof that our Project Requirements were met according to the rubruc

 ```
 ## How to Run Tests